Eating things that are not food - pica

 - neglect or abuse - pica can sometimes happen when children are not being properly cared for.

 - Some children who have this habit have low levels of iron or zinc in their bodies.
 Low zinc levels may lead to changes in the senses of taste and smell.
 Adults with low zinc levels have reported that food has odd and unpleasant tastes.
 Things which are not food may taste better if zinc levels are low.

 Some children develop this habit when they are growing and developing normally, eating a normal diet and being well cared for, but doctors will check for the other problems before saying the child is 'normal'.

-- Sometimes fever and illness is caused by unusual infections picked up by eating soil or other non-food things.
+- Very rarely in Australia fever and illness is caused by unusual infections picked up by eating soil, slugs or other non-food things.

 - Iron is needed to make haemoglobin, the red part of blood that carries oxygen to all parts of the body.
 It is also important for the nervous system, for growth and to fight infections.